top of page

 Total Transparency - I will explain every city council vote that I make, along with my logic and how I believe it will benefit the citizens of Lehi.

-No Special Interests - I will not accept favors or campaign contributions from realtors or developers.
+No Special Interests - I will not accept favors or campaign contributions from developers.

 Green Space over Density - Lehi residents overwhelmingly support preserving and expanding our parks and green areas, and I will vote to support the voice of you and your families.